ericpante/bioinfo/3_RADseq_exercises.md

 fastq-dump ACCESSION ACCESSION ACCESSION ACCESSION ...
 ```

-## Getting the data through ipyrad.
+## Getting the data through ipyrad

 ipyrad has a wrapper to fetch the data from SRA.
 Use the following command to get the Eaton and Ree data.
 ```
 ipyrad --download SRP021469 rawdata/
 ```

+## Running the ipyrad analysis workflow

 Now set up a new assembly named after the biological model system:
 ```
 ipyrad -n pedicularis